 Experts say that Google prefers longer posts.
 Per uber blogger Neil Patel, “Longer posts usually perform better on every level.
 Evidence suggests that the more content your page has, the better chance it has of a top position in Google results.”
 Per Patel, word counts higher than 2450 words get the best results.
 Neil goes on to say that longer posts get shared more often, adding, “… posts that are more than 1,500 words receive 68% more tweets and 22% more Facebook likes than the articles with fewer than 1,500 words.”

-Per online tool Buffer, research shows the ideal length of a blog post is 7 minutes, or 1,600 words.
+Online tool Buffer says their research shows the ideal length of a blog post is 7 minutes, or 1,600 words.
 But keep in mind that rules were made to be broken and there is always an exception, namely well-known blogger Seth Godin, whose posts are famously short – and they work!

 Just an FYI, I shoot for a minimum of 1000 words for each post.
 This post is about 1340.
 I missed Neil’s goal by less than 200 words.
 Gah.